Gaseik/Gaseik/README.md

 * 🌍  I'm based in Taipei ,Taiwan🇹🇼
 * 🖥️  See my portfolio at [Gaseik Portfolio](http://gaseik.github.io/Portfolio/)
 * ✉️  You can contact me at [james800822@hotmail.com](mailto:james800822@hotmail.com)
-* 🚀  I'm currently working on [Hannlync protal (special in npm custom package )](http://myportal.hannlync.com/dashboard)
+* 🚀  I'm a frontend developer in [SPE3D.co](https://www.spe3d.co/)
-* 🧠  I'm learning TypeScript
+* 🧠  I'm learning Gastby.js / Three.js
 * 🤝  I'm open to collaborating on Any project with fantastic UI

 ### Skills